GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-primer/index.md

   proposed a different API to measure ad conversions, called [Private Click Measurement](https://developer.apple.com/videos/play/wwdc2021/10033/).

-Though the two APIs are different, Chrome and WebKit are working together to simplify the developer experience, for example by aligning on the attribute names and on the [JSON structure for reports](https://github.com/privacycg/private-click-measurement/issues/30).
+Though the two APIs are different, Chrome and WebKit are working together in the open to simplify the developer experience, for example by aligning on the attribute names and on the [JSON structure for reports](https://github.com/privacycg/private-click-measurement/issues/30).